DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 practical choice, weighed up against a host of trade-offs and inconveniences.
-When group dynamics are taken into account, broadband adoption is not only a matter of individual choice, but a socially-situated understanding of what will work and what will not, where the parameters are understood within that group in ways that might not be obvious to outsiders.
+When group dynamics are taken into account, broadband adoption is not only a matter of individual choice, but a socially situated understanding of what will work and what will not, where the parameters are understood within that group in ways that might not be obvious to outsiders.